 We are looking for an enthusiastic, engaging Mobile Market Education Volunteer.
 This educator will assist in our efforts to engage students during Mobile Market School Visits to local schools in Washington D.C. and Virginia.
 The Mobile Market Education Volunteer will help superve and manage large groups of students; assist with the farm-to-market educational programming, which includes interactive culinary activities, mock farmers' market activities, food systems demonstrations, and plant life demonstrations; and implement systems to gather feedback and evaluate program effectiveness.

 The Mobile Market Education Volunteer must be available from 8am-2pm on Tuesdays, May 2014 – mid-June 2014.
 If available, the commitment could be extended from September 2014 - October 2014 for the fall season of visits.
 The volunteer must be able to travel to the participating schools in Washington, D.C. or northern Virginia or to the Mobile Market's base of operations in Northeast D.C.

-If you would like to volunteer with the Mobile Market School Visits, please email Morgan Maloney at Info@arcadiafood.org with your resume and a letter of interest by March 21, 2014.
-You can find full information on the position description.
+If you would like to volunteer with the Mobile Market School Visits, please email Morgan Maloney at Info@arcadiafood.org with your resume and a letter of interest.

 Represent Arcadia at local events, meetings, and presentations, or volunteer to help at one of our public programs.
 This is a great way to get involved with Arcadia and to learn more about what we are doing to change the Food System.
 To learn about upcoming volunteer opportunities, please join our volunteer mailing list (make sure to check the box for the volunteer list).